Paschke duality and assembly maps: Cstar -categorical model for the homotopy theoretic assembly map

-\begin{rem}Note that $K\bC^{G}(-)$ in the statement is the restriction to $G\Simpl^{\textrm{fin-dim}}$ of the evaluation of an equivariant homology theory defined on all of $G\Top$ by \eqref{adfiuhuihavfvasdcacsadcasca}.
-The other functor $K\bC\cX^{G}_{c,G_{can,min}}(\cO^{\infty}(-))$ is defined on $G\UBC$.
-By restriction of both functors to $G\Simpl$ we can consider them on the same domain.
-Assertion \ref{weqfiuhqiuwhefiqwefewewfqfwefqwef}.\ref{qwhioqwehfiouqewfqewqewfqf} in then provides equivalence between the further restriction of both functors to the orbit category.
-The functor $K\bC\cX^{G}_{c,G_{can,min}}(\cO^{\infty}(-))$ is homotopy invariant and excisive for closed decompositions, but it is not the restriction of an equivariant homology theory.
-Therefore we can not appeal to the classification of equivariant homologies in order to extend this transformation to more general spaces.
+We now show Assertion \ref{weqfiuhqiuwhefiqwefewewfqfwefqwef}.\ref{qfeiohqoifweqewfqf}.
+Note that $ K\bC^{G}(-)$ in the statement is the evaluation of an equivariant homology theory defined on all of $G\Top$ by \eqref{adfiuhuihavfvasdcacsadcasca}.
+The other functor $K\bC\cX^{G}_{G_{can,min}}(\cO^{\infty}(-))$ is defined on $G\UBC$.
+By restricting $K\bC^{G}(-)$ along the forgetful functor $ G\UBC\to G\Top$ we can consider them on the same domain $G\UBC$.
+Assertion \ref{weqfiuhqiuwhefiqwefewewfqfwefqwef}.\ref{qwhioqwehfiouqewfqewqewfqf} then provides an equivalence between the further restrictions of both functors to zero-dimensional simplicial complexes.
+We then argue that this natural equivalence canonically extends to an equivalence between these functors at least on $G\Simpl^{\textrm{fin-dim}}$ since they are both homotopy invariant and excisive for cell-attachements.